 write onbuild

 Should affected file be under version control?
 No Yes

 Affected file must already exist?
 No Yes

 Modifies working tree?
-1 Yes No
+Yes No

-Requires configuration in setup.py?
+Requires configuration in setup. {py,cfg}?
 No Yes

 Run when installing in editable mode?
 Yes No

+Usable with Hatch?
+Yes No

-1 That is, the write method causes a file to be present (though likely ignored) in your repository after running, while the onbuild method only modifies a file inside sdists & wheels and leaves the original copy in your repository unchanged.
+&lt;sup>1 That is, the write method causes a file to be present (though likely ignored) in your repository after running, while the onbuild method only modifies a file inside sdists & wheels and leaves the original copy in your repository unchanged.